mohitkhedkar/College/2 Year/2015 Pattern/CGL/README.md

 - [ ] Design and simulate any data structure like stack, queue, and trees using graphics.
 Simulation should include all operations performed on designed data structure.
 Implement the sameusing OpenGL.

 ### Assignment-24 :
-- [ ] Write C++/Java program to drawimplement Cube rotation about vertical axis passing through its centroid.
+- [ ] Write C++/Java program to draw implement Cube rotation about vertical axis passing through its centroid.

 ### Assignment-25 :
-- [ ] Write C++/Java program to generate fractal patterns by using Koch curves.
+- [x] Write C++/Java program to generate fractal patterns by using Koch curves.

 ### Assignment-26 :
 - [ ] Write C++/Java program to simulate any one of or similar scene-